Meet Our Board Members

 Dr Peter Dann

-Dr Peter Dann is the Research Director at Phillip Island Nature Parks.
+Dr Peter Dann is the former Research Director at Phillip Island Nature Parks.
 He has published over 200 papers and book chapters and edited a book on penguin ecology and management.

 His main research interests are population regulation, demography, climate change, foraging ecology, mitigation of anthropogenic threats to seabirds, the ecology of islands and the conservation of threatened species.